 Published reports have described successful ZFNinduced targeting of 14 genes in various different organisms at their endogenous chromosomal locations: 6 in mammalian cells, 3 in zebrafish, 3 in Drosophila, 1 each in nematodes and in plant cells (Table 1).
 The mammalian and plant cell experiments were performed with cultured cells, the zebrafish experiments were done by injection of very early embryos, whereas the Drosophila and nematode experiments were conducted in whole organisms.
 Undoubtedly more are on their way to publication.
 This demonstrates the generality of the ZFN approach and encourages future applications to new genes and organisms.
-In a variation of standard ZFN construction, Minczuk w et al.12 targeted a specific mutant sequence in human mitochondrial DNA with a single ZFN that carries two cleavage domains linked in the same protein.
+In a variation of standard ZFN construction, Minczuk wi et al. targeted a specific mutant sequence in human mitochondrial DNA with a single ZFN that carries two cleavage domains linked in the same protein.
 The success in delivering ZFNs to this organelle and in lowering the ratio of mutant to wild-type genomes points the way to future applications for mitochondrial manipulation.
-The strategy of linking two cleavage domains is out likely to be widely adopted however as the protein not likely to be widely adopted, however, as the protein may be constitutively active as a nuclease.
+The strategy of linking two cleavage domains is pulation.
+The strategy of linking two cleavage domains is not likely to be widely adopted, however, as the protein may be constitutively active as a nuclease.
 One of the beneficial features of the usual two-protein ZFN scheme (Figure 1) is that the cleavage reagent is assembled at the target and is not active otherwise.